jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

 21. Open feedback for problems/ pain points you didn't get to share.

-22. Optional - email address for recontact.
-Do we have your permission to recontact you for a user interview?
-    We're looking for qualitative feedback on JupyterLab, JupyterHub, and the JupyterLab developer experience.
+22. Optional - Are you interested in giving qualitative feedback on JupyterLab, JupyterHub, and the JupyterLab developer experience?
+If we have permission to contact you for follow-up questions, please leave your email address below.